scribd/scribd.github.io/_posts/2021-05-04-backing-up-data-warehouse.md

 **Pros**:

 * Simple setup, we can terraform it easily
-* Much efficient operation compare to generating our list as that list object APIonly returns 1000 rows per call that means we have to keep iterating till we get the full list.
+* Much more efficient operation compare to generating our list as that list object API only returns 1000 rows per call that means we have to keep iterating till we get the full list.

 **Cons**: